temperlang/rosettacodes/Greatest_common_divisor/gcd.temper.md

         result += next;
       }

-But check first for 0 before we provide the result, because all 0 is undefined.
+Check first for 0 before we provide the result, because all 0 is undefined.

       if (result == 0) { fail() }
       result